Register for Free edWebinars Below

 Closed captioning will be added to the recording within 2 weeks of the live presentation.

 Get a CE Certificate for this edWebinar Learn more

 Maximizing technology for learning has never been more critical than it is today.
 Administrators, teachers, students and parents depend on a broad spectrum of technology tools to assure effective learning for all.
 Success in navigating the transition to virtual classrooms is one that requires specific skill sets for everyone involved.

 This edWebinar features a lively, interactive discussion with the superintendent of Wake County Public School System in North Carolina and the district’s Chief Technology Officer along with the district’s Senior Director of Digital Learning and Libraries.
 Together they share the collaborative leadership work they employ to assure that professional learning experiences within the Wake County Public School System are effective in improving instructional practice in today’s virtual learning environments as well as inside traditional school classrooms.

-edWebinar participants will have an opportunity to engage with the panelists and learn how to apply the strategies shared within their own school settings.
-This edWebinar will be of particular value to school superintendents, K-12 school and district leaders, and aspiring leaders.
-There will be time for questions at the end of the presentation.
+edWebinar viewers will have an opportunity to listen to the panelists and learn how to apply the strategies shared within their own school settings.
+This recorded edWebinar will be of particular value to school superintendents, K-12 school and district leaders, and aspiring leaders.

 About the Presenters